Fudan-iGEM/2025-wiki/pages/notebook.md

 ## March

-We held regular meetings to refine the design of both dry and wet lab experiments based on our winter break preparations.
+We held regular meetings to refine the design of both dry and wet-lab experiments based on our winter break preparations.
 These collaborative sessions helped clarify team responsibilities and establish workflows for various experimental tasks.
 During the meetings, each team member reported on the progress of their assigned tasks.
 We developed [fluorescent molecular clock](/design/#timer-tracking-cell-lineage) as a real-time tracker to monitor the evolutionary history of multicellular yeast and uploaded clothing designs featuring our project logo to the Animal Crossing platform.

 Additionally, we corresponded with Professor Ratcliff via email and received valuable suggestions for organizing education initiatives.
 Based on practical considerations, we identified [butterfly children (patients with Epidermolysis Bullosa)](/inclusivity/#breaking-the-silence-the-first-glimpse-of-visibility)as the target group for our inclusivity efforts.
 We subsequently hosted [Garden Party](/education/#activity-4-garden-party), using interactive games to popularize synthetic biology knowledge in an engaging format.